Azure-Samples/blockchain/blockchain-workbench/technology-samples/readme.md

 Technology Samples
 ==================

-Launching on 5/9 will be a set of technology integration samples.
+This section includes a set of technology samples.

-These will include samples ranging from first party technology samples like Azure Functions to third party services like Twilio.
+Samples include –

+[Sending an SMS alert from Twilio based on the state of a contract after a contract action has taken place](Twilio\\
+TriggerTwilioSMSAlertBasedOnContractStateAfterASpecificContractAction.md)